 The Windows App allows you to access local disks and network shares from your Shuttle jobs.
 You can install as many Windows Apps in as many locations as you want.
-For optimal performance the computer the Windows App is installed on should be close to the server which serves the network share.
+For optimal performance the computer the Windows App is installed on should be close to or on the server which serves the network share.

 Network Share access